 My goodness, Mother, how it did go to our hearts—after all we had gone through—how we had slaved and fought—fought and slaved again—and then to think that we had been sizzled in the heat, tortured by flies and thirst, and later nearly frozen to death.
 It was hard to be told we must give it up.
 But it was not our wasted energy and sweat that really grieved us.
 In our hearts it was to know we were leaving our dead comrades behind.
 That was what every man had in his mind.

-Rather than feeling relief that the doomed Gallipoli Campaign was coming to an end, Newton and Linton lamented having to give up the positions that the Allies had taken and leaving behind their fallen comrades.
+Rather than feeling relief that the doomed Gallipoli Campaign was coming to an end, Newton and Martyn lamented having to give up the positions that the Allies had taken and leaving behind their fallen comrades.

-Linton, like others, also considered evacuation a cowardly act.
+Martyn, like others, also considered evacuation a cowardly act.
 In his letter he went on to say, ‘We thought, too, of you people in New Zealand and what you might think of us.
 Believe me, it is far harder to screw one's courage up for running away than it is to screw it up for an attack!’
 George Tuck saw more valour in fighting a hopeless battle, reflecting in his diary that ‘I am no hero, but I would sooner go over the ridge in frontal assault with all its chances of death with honour than do this thing.’

 Tuck also resented the British decision to withdraw from the failed campaign: